twyle/repo-template-ecs/README.md

-# A Template For Creating Repositories
+# A Template For Deploying a Flask app to AWS ECS.

 > This flask application enables an admin to register then authorizes them to create new users.